 While many brands have useful information about their customers, they lack the insight required to implement personalization in an authentic and effective way.
 Using the data gathered around customers requires understanding their preferences and expectations.
 This will allow companies to tailor their offerings successfully.

-Listed below are the different ways businesses can leverage customer insights to offer high-key personalization and create delightful shopping experiences.
+Listed below are the four different ways businesses can leverage customer insights to offer high-key personalization and create delightful shopping experiences.

 Visiting an online store and being greeted by relevant products that are appealing is already impressive to customers.
 Not only that, but it also increases the likelihood that they will click on one of these products and consider purchasing it.